Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused ingredients.

 Lift the rolled pastry on top of the dish and carefully trim around the edges with slashing movements of a large, sharp knife.

 Crimp the pastry around the edges with your thumb and forefinger.
 This helps stop it shrinking too much.
 Glaze the pastry all over with beaten egg and cut a steam vent in the centre.
-Lift on to a roasting tray to help contain any potential spills and put it in to the oven for thirty-five to forty minutes, until the pastry is risen and golden.
+Lift on to a roasting tray to help contain any potential spills and put it in to the oven for 35 to 40 minutes, until the pastry is risen and golden.

 You will see when the pie comes out of the oven that the pastry has shrunk and some may think the pie looks less attractive than it would have had it been secured around the edges.
 The good news is that this factor will not be noticeable on the plate, for reasons described above.

-Sit the pie on a heatproof surface and leave it to rest for ten to fifteen minutes.
+Sit the pie on a heatproof surface and leave it to rest for 10 to 15 minutes.

 Brief Information Interlude: Land of Pies and Pasties?